-As we know, a good number of women did not comply and because of them, cultures change.
+As we know, a good number of women did not comply and because of them, cultures changed.

-A-stay-at-home mom is a valid professional, as is being a secretary, librarian, schoolteacher or nurse.
+A-stay-at-home mom is a valid profession, as is being a secretary, librarian, schoolteacher, or nurse.
 But today a woman chooses her profession.
 She is no longer force to do what’s expected of her.